Hazelnut Cake with Coffee Chantilly

-Using the 18 cm ring, cut out one big circle.
+Using the big ring, cut out one big circle.
 Using the small ring, cut out 4 small circles.
 Place the cut outs on a baking sheet lined with parchment paper.
 Place in the oven and bake for about 10 minutes.
 Remove from oven and cool at room temperature.

 Place the 20 cm ring around the big cut out.
 Place the 8 cm rings around the small cut outs.
 Keep aside.
 Make sure the baking sheet is straight and doesn’t warp during baking.

 Grind hazelnuts in a small food processor until you get a creamy paste.
 Scrape the sides and bottom occasionally.
 Transfer 25 g of the paste into a small bowl and keep aside.
 Keep the rest in the fridge for some other use.

 Place hazelnuts, almond powder and powdered sugar in a food processor.
 Grind them for about half a minute to get a powder.
 Be careful not to grind it too much otherwise you’ll get a paste.
 Transfer the powder to medium bowl.
 Keep aside.
 Preheat oven to 160 °C / 320 °F.

 French meringue: Whip 65 g egg whites in a mixer on medium speed until thick white foam is formed.
 While still whipping at medium speed, add sugar gradually and slowly.
 After all sugar is added, increase speed to high and whip until you get a strong and firm meringue (otherwise the batter will be too runny and will leak from the ring, as you can see above in my photos).